helloyide/Cross-stitch-Networks-for-Multi-task-Learning/README.md

 ### VGGFace2

 The inputs are facial feature vectors, which are actually the output of the last fully connected layer in the face recognition convolutional neural network.
 So here I built a network only with fully connnected layers.
-It has 2 sub networks and each has 3 layers with 32 neurons, they last two layers have dropout included.
+It has 2 sub networks and each has 3 layers with 32 neurons, last two layers have dropout.

 Here is an overview of the structure with cross stitch: